cloudogu/command-bus/README.md

 First example is the logging decorator ([`LoggingCommandBus`](command-bus-core/src/main/java/de/triology/cb/decorator/LoggingCommandBus.java)) that logs entering and leaving (including time of execution) of `CommandHandler`s.

 ### Prometheus metric decorators
-The Triology Command Bus provides two Prometheus metrics decorators.
+The Command Bus provides two Prometheus metrics decorators.
 More information on Prometheus can be found on the project's [website](https://prometheus.io).
 In order to use them, make sure to provide the `io.prometheus:simpleclient` dependency on the classpath.